Discussion in 'CycleChat and Recreational Rides' started by mmmmartin, 7 Sep 2016.

 Buy?
 Those were gifts.

-I am sure that @Adrian in his modesty would claim only to be the assistant deputy corbel.
+I am sure that @User1252 in his modesty would claim only to be the assistant deputy corbel.

 It was a very good tour.
 I'm only sorry I wasn't in the best shape and had to miss some bits out, but between the heat, sleeping badly and various physical niggles I'm sure I made the right decisions.
 Coming back through Dover and then through London reminded me just how lovely it is to cycle on the other side of the Channel!